 2.2 Design rationale and context

-We consulted several sources during the design process, including Apple’s iOS Human Interface Guidelines [1], Apple’s Design Principles [3], and Lewis and Rieman’s Task-Center User Interface Design [4].
+We consulted several sources during the design process, including Apple’s iOS Human Interface Guidelines [1], Apple’s Design Principles [3], and Lewis and Rieman’s Task-Centered User Interface Design [4].
 The project was inspired by the rise of people working as private contractors [5].
 With this in mind, we took some cues from applications such as Uber [6], including the concepts and iOS interfaces, along with several other applications including GrubHub [7] [8] [9], Domino’s Pizza [10], Uber Eats [11], Starbucks [12], and Seamless [13]; and Yik Yak’s location-based functionality [14].
-We [15] [16][17] areas.
+We strive to enter the market along with possible well-known competitors such as DoorDash [15], Caviar (to a lesser degree) [16], and PostMates [17] as well in certain areas, notably if we expand our idea to certain metropolitan areas.
 Vishrut Milay’s article “The Bits and Bytes of Food: a Study of Emerging Internet-based Food Businesses” shed some light on the successful businesses and concepts that the team should be aware of throughout the beginning stages of the product planning and implementation stages [18].

 After much discussion and research, we decided to forego payment within the system.
-Rather than using services such as Apple Pay [19], Stripe [20], or PayPal [21], we will allow consumers of the system to complete payment through an external application.
+Rather than using services such as Apple Pay [19], Stripe [20], or PayPal [21], we will allow users of the system to complete payment through an external application.
 Although it would be possible to incorporate these services, we cannot feasibly do so within the scope of the development period, largely because onerous legal considerations would accompany the use of these services [22].

 One of the goals is to maximize user trust with the application.
 We must design the application with user trust in mind because if the average users does not trust Foodini, few people will use the application and it will fail economically.
 Positive feelings of reliability and security are essential to build and maintain users' faith in the software [23] [24] [25].